My First Embedded Linux Application

 At first I was planning to put this summary under PA6488 category, but changed my mind considering there might be little chance to see PA6488 actually working with this router chip in a future product,

-better to treat it as my entertainment of programming at this time.
+better to treat it as my entertainment of programming with PHP together at this time.